Sengkang

 Sengkang (/ˈseɪŋkɑːŋ/, 盛港, செங்காங்) is a planning area and residential town located in the North-East Region of Singapore.
-The town is the second-most populous in the region, being home to 249,370 residents in 2020.
+The town is the most populous in the region, being home to 249,370 residents in 2020.
 Sengkang shares boundaries with Seletar and Punggol in the north, Pasir Ris and Paya Lebar in the east, Hougang and Serangoon to the south, as well as Yishun and Ang Mo Kio to the west.

-Originally a fishing village, Sengkang was rapidly developed by the Housing and Development Board (HDB) into a mature housing estate.
+Originally a fishing village, Sengkang was rapidly developed by the Housing and Development Board (HDB) into a housing estate.

 Etymology

 The name Sengkang means "prosperous harbour" in Chinese, and “to chock, block or wedge” in Malay.
 The name was derived from Lorong Sengkang, a former Malay kampong road, off Lorong Buangkok.
 Lorongs were common in the area before urban redevelopment.
-The area was formerly known as Kangkar (Gang Jiao 港脚) or "foot of the port" as there was once a fishing port located along Sungei Serangoon.
+The area was formerly known as Kangkar (港脚 (港腳, káng-kha); Pe̍h-ūe-jī: káng-kha) meaning "foot of the port" as there was once a fishing port located along Sungei Serangoon.